2020 United States House of Representatives elections in Florida: District 7

 The 7th district is located in Central Florida, and includes all of Seminole County and part of Orange County.
 The district includes the cities of Orlando, Sanford, and Winter Park.
-Democrat Stephanie Murphy, who has represented the district since 2017, was re-elected with 57% of the vote in 2018.
+Democrat Stephanie Murphy, who had represented the district since 2017, was re-elected with 57% of the vote in 2018.

 This district was included on the list of Democratic-held seats the National Republican Congressional Committee targeted in 2020.